hi, who's this?¶

 I chose to do this course because it felt like the most progressive opportunity I could take to expand and cultivate my skills for the future.

-Earlier this year I wrote an essay responding to the quesion, "Envisage a world where you would like to live, what place does fashion have in this world and what does it look like?" which can be viewed here.
+Earlier in 2021 I wrote an essay responding to the quesion, "Envisage a world where you would like to live, what place does fashion have in this world and what does it look like?" which can be viewed here.

 In my writing and research I highlight fields of interest such as: